Shift 2 – From More Volunteers to More Masterpieces (Ephesians 2)

-Have a vision so audacious that it pushes beyond the needs of “running the church,” towards the dream of fulfilling “God’s Kingdom mission.”
+Have a vision so audacious that it pushes beyond the needs of “running the church”.
+Have it run towards the dream of fulfilling “God’s Kingdom mission.”

 Is this a shift that’s worth the effort to pursue and to see put in place?
 How important is it to you?
 Spend time praying that God will unify your team around a shared vision for seeing and mobilizing volunteers differently.

 Exponential has created a Made for More FREE resource kit to help your team take a deeper dive into these six shifts and equip you to apply them in your local context.
-Our hope is that you’ll download it, watch the videos and begin this study with your team in preparation for Exponential 2019, March 4-7 in Orlando, where you’ll join 5,000 other multiplication leaders as we walk through Ephesians and discover God’s design for His Church.
 Next time, we’ll unpack Shift 3: From More Guilt to More Love.

 Want to go deeper into this conversation?
 This fall, Exponential is bringing its “Made for More” live conference experience to Washington, D.C., Southern California, the Bay Area, Chicago, Houston and New York City.
 For information about bringing your team to these regional events, go to exponential.org/events.